Už jsme doma: Commemorative releases, return of brass (2005–2010)

 In 2005, things took a surprising turn when Böhm, Podveský, and Albrecht all left the band simultaneously.
 Wanek was forced to fire the latter two, which led to the departure of Böhm, for financial reasons.
 After briefly questioning the future of the band, Wanek hired all new replacements —Pepa Červinka on bass, Petr Židel on guitar, and Tomáš Paleta on drums.

 In October 2005, they performed a twenty-year anniversary set at the Archa theatre.
-The first half of this performance was a forty-minute medley of songs from 1985–1999, with guest appearances by various former members, including Dolanský, Alice Flesarová (née Kalousková), Závodný, early xylophonist Roman Kolařík, Čejka, Cvach, Hanzlík, and Böhm.
+The first half of this performance was a forty-minute medley of songs from 1985 to 1999, with guest appearances by various former members, including Dolanský, Alice Flesarová (née Kalousková), Závodný, early xylophonist Roman Kolařík, Čejka, Cvach, Hanzlík, and Böhm.
 The second half was performed by the then-current lineup, accompanied by a twenty-piece choir, Mikrochor.
 The performance was recorded and released as a live CD and DVD, titled 20 Letů.

 In late 2006, Židel left after a short tenure, due to family obligations.
 The band was then rounded out by trumpet player Adam Tomášek, the first horn player in the band since Dolanský's departure.
 This also marked the first time the band had only one guitar player since the early 1990s.
 This new incarnation of the group debuted with a Polish tour, where they were met with "packed venues and enthusiastic responses from Polish audiences".

 In October 2007, the band embarked on their fifteenth US tour, their first since 2001.
 Later in the year, Wanek collaborated with Czech drummer Pavel Fajt (of Pluto and Dunaj) on a sixty-page poem Wanek had written.
 The same year, Už jsme doma published the compilation Brno – město básníků.

 In the latter half of 2008, Už jsme doma, consisting of Wanek, Hanzlík, Pepa Červinka (bass), Tomáš Paleta (drums), and Adam Tomášek (trumpet), began playing live sets of FPB songs under the name Už jsme doma a Romek Hanzlík hrají písně FPB (UJD and Romek Hanzlik play FPB songs), coinciding with the release of a 3-CD set of FPB material called Kniha přání a stížností.

 Original drummer Jula Horvath died on 26 July 2009, and the group performed several tribute concerts in his honour.
 In November 2009, they embarked on their first tour of Australia and New Zealand.
 Late in the year, a live compilation DVD entitled Czech Music on the Road – 10 Days That Shook Japan was released, featuring material recorded on the group's 2008 tour of Japan with several other Czech groups.